 FDA

-Sold freely, but the FDA requires iron supplements to carry a poison warning and (historically) unit-dose packaging, specifically because pediatric iron overdose can be fatal.
+Sold freely and mandated in fortified flour/cereal, yet the FDA also requires iron supplements to carry a poison warning specifically because pediatric iron overdose can be fatal.
+Both facts are true at once.

 Poison control